 - Garlic with inflammation fighting properties found to work much like NSAIDs.

 Supplements As Natural Solutions For Inflammation

 As mentioned above AFA blue green algae is a great source of omega-3 and antioxidants which both help fight off damage from free radicals and inflammation.
-Here are some bluegreen algae supplements that contain other ingredients reported to be helpful when dealing with inflammation.
+Here are some bluegreen algae supplements that are especially helpful when dealing with inflammation.

 Algae & Plant Based Enzymes Supplement – A combination of plant-based proteolytic enzymes–bromelain, papain, protease, lipase, and serratiopeptidase, with bluegreen algae, to support your body’s inflammatory response to physical exercise and free radical damage.

 Now that you have information on what is inflammation, how it affects you and natural solutions to help you combat it, you can be on your way to strengthening your immune system, helping to ease pains, and nourishing yourself on a cellular level.
 When you feel good, you are more likely to exercise, get good quality sleep and eat healthier.
 It all adds up to a healthier you.